Develop your emotional intelligence with James Manktelow

 You might picture someone who never lets his temper get out of control, no matter what problems he's facing.
-You might think of someone who has the complete trust of her staff, always speaks kindly, listens to her team, is easy to talk to and always makes careful, informed decisions.
+Or you might think of someone who has the complete trust of her staff, listens to her team, is easy to talk to, and always makes careful, informed decisions.

 In this article, we'll look at why emotional intelligence is so important for leaders – and how you, as a leader, can improve yours.

-Emotional intelligence (EI) is the ability to understand and manage both your own emotions, and those of the people around you.
-People with a high degree of emotional intelligence usually know what they're feeling, what this means, and how their emotions can affect other people.
+Emotional intelligence (EI) is the ability to understand and manage your own emotions, and those of the people around you.
+People with a high degree of emotional intelligence know what they're feeling, what their emotions mean, and how these emotions can affect other people.

 For leaders, having emotional intelligence is essential for success.
 After all, who is more likely to succeed – a leader who shouts at his team when he's under stress, or a leader who stay in control, and calmly assesses the situation?

-According to Daniel Goleman, an American psychologist who helped make the idea of EI popular, there are five main elements of emotional intelligence:
+According to Daniel Goleman, an American psychologist who helped to popularize EI, there are five main elements of emotional intelligence:

 The more that you, as a leader, manage each of these areas, the higher your emotional intelligence.
 So, let's look at each element in more detail and examine how you can grow as a leader.

-If you're self-aware, you always know how you feel.
-And you know how your emotions, and your actions, can affect the people around you.
-Being self-aware when you're in a leadership position also means having a clear picture of your strengths and weaknesses.
-And it means having humility.
+If you're self-aware, you always know how you feel, and you know how your emotions and your actions can affect the people around you.
+Being self-aware when you're in a leadership position also means having a clear picture of your strengths and weaknesses , and it means behaving with humility .

 So, what can you do to improve your self-awareness?